If you’re excited about gaining hands-on work experience with Seed in a developing or emerging economy, you’ve come to the right place.

 - What challenges do you anticipate encountering while living and working in a developing economy setting and how would you go about overcoming them?

-Interns receive a stipend valued at approximately $7,000 USD, which covers all associated costs of the internship, including roundtrip airfare, living expenses, accommodations, visas, vaccinations, and other necessities.
+Interns receive a competitive stipend to make the internship cost-neutral.
+Funding is sufficient to cover all associated costs of the internship, including roundtrip airfare, living expenses, housing accommodations, visas, vaccinations, and other necessities.

 - Attend a mandatory pre-departure orientation.